 This scheme does not support members of iGEM teams to undertake their iGEM project.

-The studentships provide support at a rate of £185 per week for a period of up to eight weeks (minimum six weeks).
-An additional sum of up to £400 for specific research costs may also awarded.
+The studentships provide a stipend of £331 per week for a period of up to eight weeks (minimum six weeks).
+An additional sum of up to £400 for specific research costs may also be awarded.

 Awards are made by competition.
-Applications are reviewed by at least two referees and funding decisions are made by an Award Panel comprised of members of the Professional Development Committee, and are based on the reports of the referees.
+Applications are reviewed by at least two referees and funding decisions are made by an Award Panel comprised of members of the Sustainability Committee, and are based on the reports of the referees.
 Applications will be judged on the following criteria: